-A Source Water Assessment has been completed for our community.
-The source of Edinburgh's drinking water is groundwater produced from four production wells located within the community.
-The wells are completed in a sand and gravel aquifer.
-A Source Water Assessment has indicated that the drinking water system is highly susceptible to contamination.

-To help protect our water supply wells, Edinburgh Municipal Utilities has implemented a Wellhead Protection Plan that focuses on public awareness and education and spill prevention and reporting.
+A Source Water Assessment has been completed for your community.
+Edinburgh's drinking water is groundwater pumped from four production wells located in our community.
+Edinburgh's Source Water Assessment has indicated that your water is highly susceptible to contamination.
+To help protect our water supply wells, the Edinburgh Municipal Utilities has implemented a Wellhead Protection Plan that focuses on protecting the groundwater sources, public awareness and education, and spill prevention and reporting.
 Information on what you can do to help protect our drinking water supply is included in this report.
+For more information on your Source Water Assessment and Wellhead Protection Plan, please contact Mr. Mike Pendleton at (812) 526-3534.
+Copies of the Wellhead Protection Plan are available for viewing at the Town Hall.